 The study area properties are used primarily for farming livestock, mainly sheep (Photograph 3.5).
 Carrying capacities are modest, around 2.6 ha per sheep.
-13 Most farming operations grow fodder crops such as alfalfa under irrigation for own use in their operations (Photograph 3.6).
+13 Most farming operations grow fodder crops such as alfalfa under irrigation for own use in their operations (Photograph 3.7).
 A few farmers also grow vegetable seed and garlic under irrigation.
 Irrigated areas are typically confined to near farmyards.
 Employment associated with livestock farming operations is limited.
-Commercial game farming and hunting is currently only associated with Meltonwold (midway between Loxton and Victoria West) and Jakkalsdans (south of Loxton.
-Neither are in significant proximity to the WEF site.
+Commercial game farming and hunting is currently only associated with Meltonwold (midway between Loxton and Victoria West) and Jakkalsdans (a portion of which forms part of the WEF 3 site).

-Photograph 3.5: Sheep grazing on Springfontein
+Photograph 3.5: Sheep grazing along Pampoenpoort Road

-Photograph 3.6: Irrigated fodder on Saaidam
+Photograph 3.6: Irrigated fodder cropping area adjacent to Erasmuskraal farmyard.

-Tourism receptors in the study area are currently associated with accommodation facilities in Loxton and on a few farms.
-The historic Loxton settlement is a relatively well preserved and lanes of mature pines and pear trees line several streets.
+Tourism receptors in the study area are largely associated with accommodation facilities in Loxton and a few farms.
+The historic Loxton settlement is a relatively well preserved.
+Lanes of mature pines and pear trees line several streets.
 Apart from guest accommodation, tourism facilities are limited to two coffee shops, one of which currently closed.
-Guest farms around Loxton include Osfontein and Soutpoort off the Carnarvon Road, Biesiespoort and Meltonwold off the Victoria West Road, and Jakkalsdans south of Loxton (Photograph 3.7).
+Guest farms around Loxton include Osfontein and Soutpoort off the Carnarvon Road, Biesiespoort (WEF 3 site property) and Meltonwold off the Victoria West Road, and Jakkalsdans (Photograph 3.7).
 The key amenity is the undeveloped 'Karoo' sense of place.
 Game viewing, trophy hunting, and upmarket accommodation is currently only associated with Jakkalsdans.
-The Jakkalsdans property is located approximately 19 km south of the site.